While an increasing number of companies are successfully implementing DevOps methodology, there are still pervasive misconceptions about the concept.

 1. DevOps is not a role, a job title, or a team.

 Many people approach DevOps looking for a silver bullet.
-However, DevOps is not just a strict set of rules to follow, nor is it a person or a job title.
-DevOps is a concept.
-At its core, DevOps is not just about tools or code…it is about people.
-While DevOps does incorporate best practices and requires certain sets of skills, successful implementation of DevOps also requires a cultural shift focused on increased communication and collaboration.
+However, it is not just a strict set of rules to follow, nor is it a person or a job title.
+It is a concept.
+At its core, it is not just about tools or code…it is about people.
+While it does incorporate best practices and requires certain sets of skills, successful implementation also requires a cultural shift focused on increased communication and collaboration.
 Done well, this vastly improves an organization’s ability to release defect-free code, quickly.
 Without the cultural appropriation of DevOps principles, your company will not see the potential ROI that is otherwise possible.

 2. DevOps is not just development’s responsibility (nor is it just Operations responsibility, either.)

 In some organizations, there is a misconception that this paradigm favors developers.
 Because DevOps enables rapid development, delivery and feedback, it can be seen as an Operations team’s worst nightmare, inviting instability into their environments.
 However, done correctly, it combines a series of processes and practices across the entire SDLC, touching stakeholders on both teams and focuses on the collaboration between the two to create a better product overall.
 It makes quality everyone’s responsibility.